K0n3st/Platform_CTF/readme.md

       mysql> create database namedatabase;
       exit
       exit
-  We go back to the Laradock .env file and edit MYSQL_DATABASE and MYSQL_ROOT_PASSWORD Then we configure the Laravel .env to take the data we create.
+  We go back to the Laradock .env file and edit MYSQL_DATABASE and MYSQL_ROOT_PASSWORD.
+  Then we configure the Laravel .env to take the data we create.
   We restart the containers.